Trade Policy and Structural Change: Introduction

-Our paper also relates to a large literature that quantitatively evaluates trade policies, import tariffs in particular (\citealp{Ossa2016}; \citealp{CaliendoParro2020} for surveys).
-Many studies confirm the possibility of welfare gains from unilaterally increasing tariffs from a low level, unless other countries retaliate (\citealp{CostinotRodriguezClare2014}; \citealp{Ossa2014}; \citealp{Balistrerietal2025}; \citealp{Ignatenkoetal2025}).\footnote{For example, \cite{CostinotRodriguezClare2014} report in their Table 4.2 that U.S. welfare gains from imposing a 40 percent tariff on all imports in 2008 would be at most 0.63 percent, which is close in magnitude to our result of 0.36 percent, despite differences in model setup.} However, most of these studies assume homothetic preferences and/or an elasticity of substitution across sectors being greater than one.
-Among others, \cite{Spearot2016} highlights the role of nonhomothetic preferences (specifically, linear demand) in evaluating tariff policies.
-Although his model does not address structural change, we share his insight that overlooking nonhomothetic preferences can lead to different conclusions---particularly, an overestimation of welfare gains from unilateral tariffs in our case.
+Our paper is also related to the broad literature on (optimal) trade policy through both quantitative and theoretical approaches.
+A quantitative strand evaluates the welfare consequences of tariff policies (\citealp{Ossa2016}; \citealp{CaliendoParro2020} for surveys).\footnote{Recent work, such as \cite{LashkaripourLugovskyy2023}, \cite{Juetal2024} and \cite{BCDR_2025_JPE}, also studies domestic industrial policies, including output taxes and subsidies, alongside trade policy.} Many studies confirm the possibility of welfare gains from unilaterally increasing tariffs from a low level, unless other countries retaliate (\citealp{CostinotRodriguezClare2014}; \citealp{Ossa2014}; \citealp{Ignatenkoetal2025}; \citealp{Balistrerietal2026}). \cite{CostinotRodriguezClare2014} report in their Table 4.2 that U.S. welfare gains from imposing a 40 percent tariff on all imports in 2008 would be at most 0.63 percent, which is close in magnitude to our main result of 0.43 percent, despite differences in model setup.\footnote{In a partial-equilibrium framework, \cite{Amitietal2019} find that the 2018 U.S. tariffs reduced U.S. welfare, based on the estimates of the complete pass-through rate of tariffs to domestic consumer prices.
+However, because their regression framework does not incorporate country-level wage responses in foreign economies, their estimates may not fully capture the associated terms-of-trade effects (\citealp[Section 2.1]{CaliendoParro2020}; \citealp[Section VI]{Fajgelbaumetal2020}).} However, most of these studies assume homothetic preferences and/or an elasticity of substitution across sectors being greater than one.
+Among others, two papers are worth mentioning. \cite{FajgelbaumKhandelwal2016} emphasize the importance of nonhomothetic preferences (Almost-Ideal Demand System in their case) in evaluating the distributional impact of trade-cost reductions. \cite{Spearot2016} highlights the role of nonhomothetic preferences (quadratic preferences in his case) in evaluating tariff policies.\footnote{More broadly, some studies introduce nonhomothetic preferences to improve the explanatory power of the gravity equation (\citealp{Fieler2011}; \citealp{Caronetal2014}).
+An alternative approach is to allow for more flexible productivity distributions across countries (\citealp{LindRamondo2023}).} Although their models do not address structural change, we share their insight that overlooking nonhomothetic preferences can lead to different conclusions: particularly, we find an overestimation of welfare gains from unilateral tariffs in the U.S.\footnote{See \cite{BagwellLee2020} for detailed analytical expositions comparing how trade policies operate under CES and quadratic preferences, and \cite{Bertolettietal2018} for welfare gains from trade cost reductions in a broader class of preferences that encompasses CES and quadratic preferences as special cases.
+In the context of U.S. solar panel tariffs during 2014--2020, \cite{Gerardenetal2025} also caution against unilateral tariffs, highlighting their negative environmental impacts and the resulting decline in demand from downstream manufacturers.}